furacca/brivez/README.md

 **TOP PRIORITY**
 - Reorganizing commenting for all the code
-- Output file ready to be elaborated with Muscle/TCoffee and MrBayes
+- Output file ready to be elaborated with Muscle/TCoffee and MrBayes (.nexus)

 **MEDIUM PRIORITY**
 - Extracted list of all SP (008_*.fa maybe?)
 - Create checkpoint to have multiple feedbacks while the program is ongoing (and create a REPORT!)

 **LOW PRIORITY**
-- Check some solution for Mac and Windows 10 - 11(W. subsystem for Linux)
+- Check some solution for Mac and Windows 10 - 11(Windows subsystem for Linux)
 - Possibility to disable Deepsig (sequences already selected or something else)
 - Choose multiple domains